Gonzaga students thrive thanks to the generous support of our alumni, parents, and friends.

 Make gifts directly from your checking, saving, retirement, or other accounts to Gonzaga by clicking "Direct Debit" under payment options on our secure online giving form.
 Or if you need more information, please contact Lashieta Rogers in the Advancement Office at firstname.lastname@example.org or 202-336-7147.

-Workplace giving programs, including The United Way and Combined Federal Campaign, are convenient and effective ways to support the boys of Eye Street.
-Simply list Gonzaga when filling out your forms; our United Way number is 8477.
+Workplace giving programs, including The United Way and Combined Federal Campaign, are convenient and effective ways to support the young men of Eye Street.
+Simply list Gonzaga when filling out your forms.
+Our United Way NCA Campaign designation code is 8477, while our combined Federal Campaign (CFC) designation code is 78347.

 Your gift to the Gonzaga Fund impacts the experience of every student on Eye Street.
 Your support allows them to take part in meaningful service work, challenge themselves in the classroom, learn valuable lessons on the playing field, and so much more.
 Along the way, they form life-long friendships and learn values and skills they'll carry with them for the rest of their lives.
 Make your gift today, and help ensure that our students continue to thrive--on Eye Street and beyond.